-If you wish to accept our offer along the terms we have set out, you must send written confirmation of your acceptance of the premium and the lease extension and your willingness to pay our solicitor's fees.
+If you wish to accept our offer along the terms we have set out, you must send written confirmation of your acceptance of the premium and the lease extension.
+If you decide not to proceed, you'll be responsible for any legal fees we've already incurred.